 Student Borrower Protection Center

 The Student Borrower Protection Center (SBPC) is a nonprofit organization solely focused on alleviating the burden of student debt for millions of Americans.
 The SBPC engages in advocacy, policymaking, and litigation strategy to rein in industry abuses, protect borrowers’ rights, and advance economic opportunity for the next generation of students.
 As a partner with the Illinois State Treasurer, the SBPC provides insights on borrower-friendly program design, consumer protections, and current events that impact the student lending market.

-Financial institutions including, but not limited to, investment banks, student loan servicers, direct lenders, and income share agreement providers interested in collaborating with the State Treasurer’s Office to develop, finance or manage a student loan financing product should reach out to SIA@illinoistreasurer.gov.
+Financial and other institutions including, but not limited to, investment banks, student loan service providers, financial technology companies, consumer advocates, and education success organizations interested in collaborating with the Treasurer should reach out to SIA@illinoistreasurer.gov.

-RFPs, RFIs, and invitations to bid are posted on the Treasurer’s Procurement page.
+All information regarding RFPs, RFIs, and invitations to bid for procurement opportunities are posted on the Treasurer’s Procurement page.
 To receive automatic email notifications when new procurement opportunities are issued, sign up for the procurement notification system.

 - “Table 330.10.
 Average undergraduate tuition and fees and room and board rates charged for full-time students in degree-granting postsecondary institutions, by level and control of institution: Selected years, 1963-64 through 2018-19”, National Center for Education Statistics, last modified December 2019.

 - “Subsidized and Unsubsidized Loans”, Federal Student Aid, Accessed 03/2021.

 - “Federal Student Aid at a Glance”, Federal Student Aid, last modified Spring 2017.